-INTELLIGENCE SERVICES
+PART 4 INTELLIGENCE SERVICES

-11.19 Establishment of intelligence services
+224 Establishment of intelligence services

-- (1) Any intelligence service of the State, other than an intelligence division of the Defence Forces or the Police Service, must be established in terms of a law or a Presidential or Cabinet directive or order. - (2) Any intelligence service of the State must be non-partisan, national in character, patriotic, professional and subordinate to the civilian authority as established by this Constitution.
+Any intelligence service of the State, other than an intelligence division of the Defence Forces or the Police Service, must be established in terms of a law or a Presidential or Cabinet directive or order.

+Any intelligence service of the State must be non-partisan, national in character, patriotic, professional and subordinate to the civilian authority as established by this Constitution.

-11.20 Minister responsible for intelligence services
+225 Minister responsible for national intelligence service

-The President must appoint a Minister to be responsible for any intelligence services.
+The President must appoint a Minister to be responsible for any national intelligence service.

-11.21 Command or control of intelligence services
+226 Command or control of national intelligence service

-A person in command or control of an intelligence service-

-- (a) must be appointed by the President for a five-year term which may be renewed once; and - (b) must exercise his or her command in accordance with general written policy directives given by the Minister responsible for the intelligence services.
+A national intelligence service must be under the command or control of a Director-General of Intelligence Services who must be appointed by the President for a five-year term which may be renewed once.

+The Director-General of Intelligence Services must exercise his or her command or control in accordance with any general written policy directives given by the Minister responsible for the national intelligence service acting under the authority of the President.